omri24/MoleRatsClassifier/README.md

 and communicate by ramming their heads against the tunnel walls.

 This project has 2 goals:
-1. Distinguishing between the sounds produced by different individual BMR.
+1. Distinguishing between sounds produced by different individual BMR.
 2. Pointing out audio properties that take part in the classification.

 The data used in the project was provided by prof. Yossi Yovel from Tel-Aviv University.

 ## The dataset
 The dataset contains recordings of 5 different BMR.
-The audio is given in labeled multi-channel WAV files.
+The audio is given in labeled multi-channel .WAV files.

 ## Analyzing the data
 The plots below show a pulse created by a BMR,